extio-de/lm-lib/README.md

 All language model requests will be cached if you add a CachedClientRepository bean to your context.

+# Completion Interceptors

+You can intercept every Conversation and Completion by implementing CompletionInterceptor.
+This is for example useful for accounting purposes or to implement a circuit breaker.
+The client will autowire all implementations and intercept requests accordingly.

 # Agentic Flows

 This library contains a graph executor for implementing comprehensive processes using agent-based design patterns.
 See class AgentTest for examples.